Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Applications

+where $M \cdot \omega_k$ represents the expected number of clicks conditional on being allocated slot $k$.
+As explained in Example \ref{ex: ad auction}, the efficient outcome is given by an assortative matching of agents to slots based on their values per click and the CTRs, respectively.

-Recall that in message-driven direct revelation mechanisms, the allocation and transfers depend only on the reported types.
-This class includes per-impression payments but excludes per-click payments.
-By following steps similar to Example \ref{ex: running example impossibility} and assuming the strictly positive informational size condition $(\textasteriskcentered)$, we can show that no message-driven mechanism implements the efficient allocation in posterior equilibrium in all instances.
+Recall that in message-driven direct mechanisms, allocations and transfers depend only on reported types.
+This class includes per-impression payments but excludes per-click payments, and the corresponding implementation impossibility applies.
+Payments based on click data, by contrast, fall within the broader class of data-driven mechanisms.
+Under our maintained assumptions, the fraction of impressions resulting in a click is an unbiased estimator of the slot’s true CTR.

-Per-click payments belong to the broader class of mechanisms that employ data-driven transfers, with clicks serving as proxies for user engagement and revealing valuable information.
-Under the maintained assumptions, the observed sample click-through rate becomes an unbiased and consistent estimator of the true click-through rate.

-Implementation with per-click pivot (second-price) payments depends on whether the click-through rates are common or individual.
-First, consider the case of a common click-through rate, where $\omega = \omega_i = \omega_j$ for each $i, j \in N$.
-In an efficient allocation, the agent with the highest value per click wins the slot; in the case of ties, any tie-breaker rule is efficient.
-Consider the per-click pivot payment $t^{pc}$ for agent $i$: $t^{pc}_i (\theta,s) = \max_{j \neq i} \theta_j$.

-\begin{Cor} (Common CTR pivot payments) \\ Suppose there is a common click-through rate.
-Then the mechanism $(x^{*},t^{pc})$ with the per-click pivot payment $t^{pc}$ permits implementation in posterior equilibrium. \end{Cor}

-\begin{proof} We show that the expected per-click pivot and data-driven pivot transfers with an estimator given by the observed click-through rate coincide.
-Therefore, they must provide the same incentives at the reporting stage.
-The result will then follow from Proposition \ref{prop: unbiased}.

-Fix an arbitrary agent $i$ and reports $(\theta',s')$.
-Agent $i$ expects the ad to be clicked with probability $\E_{\omega | s}[\omega]$ conditional on being allocated the slot, which happens with probability $x_i(\theta',s')$.
-Thus, the expected per-click transfer is